juan-sandoval0/signal_scanner/README.md

 Generate investor-style startup briefs from any company website using GPT-4o, BeautifulSoup, and web data.

-> A project by Juan Sandoval to explore AI application design, information extraction, and strategic insights from public data.
+> Exploring AI application design, information extraction, and strategic insights from public data.

 ---